Investments for the future

 EquipEx

-The University of Montpellier is involved in 7 EquipEx projects, including 1 (EXTRA) led by the establishment.
+Montpellier University is involved in seven EquipEx projects, including one (EXTRA) led by the institution.

-Objective: to create a reference research center for infrared photonics, considered a key technology for future applications in the fields of communications (multimedia), energy (solar cells), imaging (for health, security, defense, etc.) and sensors.
+Objective: to create a leading research center on infrared photonics, which is considered a key technology for future applications in the fields of communications (multimedia), energy (solar cells), imaging (for health, security, defense, etc.), and sensors.

-Project benefits: EXTRA will enable the development of new optoelectronic components (light emitters and detectors) operating in the infrared for these fields of application.
+Contributions of the project: EXTRA will enable the development of new optoelectronic components (light emitters and detectors) operating in the infrared range for these fields of application.

 UM partners: IES, CTM